2.5. Add player sprite with a texture¶

 }

-The reason why we did not add app.update()
+The reason why we did not add app.update() to the create_app function

 is because of that we add the default plugins here.